 Our Gospel lesson appointed for today comes to us from the Sermon on the Mount.
-And like all the lections of Trinity Tide, it helps us to understand our sanctification or our habituation to virtue.
+And like all the lections of Trinity Tide, it helps us to understand our sanctification and habituation to virtue.
 Today’s lesson is hard to study because it involves our relationship with two necessities of life, food and clothing.
-And our anxiety and worry over these essentials are not made any easier by Our Lord’s abrupt dismissal of their acquisition and retention.
+And our anxiety over these essentials are not made any easier by Our Lord’s abrupt dismissal of our worry about procuring them.
 He appears far more concerned with the spiritual food and raiment that will nourish and clothe our souls.
 He warns us: You cannot serve God and mammon.
 (St. Matthew vi.
 24) Simply put: You cannot serve God if you are also serving mammon.
 And He condemns the idolatry of mammon because He insists that God will provide us with all our earthly needs.

 Perhaps we can better understand all of this if we recall the main reason for Jesus Christ’s Incarnation.
-He has come down from Heaven to enable us to get right with God the Father for our salvation.
-He has come down from Heaven to overcome our slavery to sin and a world full of false gods.
+He has come down from Heaven to establish what we need truly for our eternal salvation.
+Thus, He has come down from Heaven to overcome our slavery to sin and a world full of false gods.
 Fallen man is a spiritual schizophrenic.
 The frailty of man without [God] cannot but fall, we read in today’s Collect.
 Indeed, the problem is that we are frail and fallen and thus we are torn between God and Mammon.
 Christ comes first and foremost to feed and clothe us with God’s holiness and righteousness so that we might be saved.
-What He longs to procure for us is the means that ensure our salvation.
+What He longs to procure for us is the means that ensure our redemption and return to God the Father.
 As Romano Guardini puts it, From the abundance otherwise reserved for Heaven, Jesus brings Divine reality to earth.
 He is the stream of living water from the eternal source of the Father’s love to a thirsting world.
 From ‘above’ he establishes the new existence that is impossible to establish from below, existence which, seen only from the natural and earthly level, must seem subversive and incoherent.
 (The Lord, p.
 82) Christ comes down from Heaven to share the Eternal Treasure of God’s love with us.
 This is what we call Grace.
-That loving power is the Treasure of spiritual food and drink that makes a man hale and hearty for salvation.
-And yet, this Treasure is never forced upon us.
-If a man desires to be fed and clothed by God’s Grace and changed by Divine Virtue, he must seek those things which are above, where Christ sitteth on the right hand of God.
+That loving power is God’s response to a thirsting world.
+Like as the hart desireth the waters brooks, so longeth my soul after thee O God.
+My souls is athirst for God, yea even for the living God.
+(Psalm xlii.
+1,2) To be nourished and transformed by God’s Grace and Divine Virtue, man must seek those things which are above, where Christ sitteth on the right hand of God.
 (Col. iii.
-1) So, Christ intends to habituate us to the Divine Reality, the Reality of God.
-God has made us to know and love Him.
-This is our real food and drink.
+1) For Christ, what we need is the Divine food and medicine.
+God has made us for Himself.
+We must hunger and thirst for His food and drink.
 From the Father alone flows that living water that not only sustains mere existence but promises to make life better spiritually through the soul’s discovery of its true nature and destiny.
-From the Father alone can we learn to grow and harvest that spiritual fruit, which is the knowledge and love of God.
+From the Father alone can we yearn for that spiritual fruit which subverts man’s otherwise earthly obsessions.

-And it is not as if man hasn’t longed for this salvation or some form of it throughout human history.
+Now, of course, it is not as if man hasn’t longed for this salvation or some form of it throughout human history.
 The ancient pagan philosopher Aristotle taught his students that all men by nature desire to know (980 a21), and that man naturally seeks happiness.
 (1097b) We men are not mere animals.
 We also possess the desire to seek for happiness and knowledge.
-Rational men use their sense perceptions to inquire after truth.
-In all aspects of life, we study nature and ourselves in order to discover the truth and to find happiness.
-But, if we are normal, still we are restless.
-Still, we seek for higher truth and more lasting happiness.
-Surely, we are not content with food and clothing.
-If we are true to ourselves, our souls seek to find first principles and even God.
+Man used to be rational and he used to use his senses to begin the journey after truth.
+Man used to study nature and the self to discover the truth and to find happiness.
+And, still, he was restless.
+Man seeks out a higher truth that yields permanent happiness.
+Man cannot be content with food and clothing.
+If true to himself, man insists on finding first principles and even God.
 Aristotle quotes Hesiod when he writes:

 Far best is he who knows all things himself;